RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 At the beginning, with the "a", you just have a clickable link but with the css, we modified the form of the "a" box with this block of css.

-Desceiption line by line :
+Description line by line :

 - width,
 - alignment of the text,
 - color of the background,